dittach/loopback-connector-riak-es/README.md

 ## Release notes

+* 1.2.2 Fixed issue with LIMIT not being honored in search queries.
 * 1.2.1 Fixed error in console logging on undefined index
 * 1.2.0 Tests passing with ElasticSearch
 * 1.0.0 Currently in production over at Dittach.
 Tests are passing.